tock/tock-www/_posts/2017-09-25-sosp-paper.md

 A threat model is _most_ meaningful when we talk about a specific application: e.g., a Wordpress site with an administrator and a few writers, deployed in a third-party datacenter.
-Of course, Tock is not an application, but an operating system that's used to build applications and, moreover, it targets a fairly diverse set of applications and deployment scenarios.
+Of course, Tock is not an application, but an operating system that's used to build applications.
+Moreover, it targets a fairly diverse set of applications and deployment scenarios.

 As a result, the goal of threat modeling in the Tock design is to set up